Bearded-Dev/AzureSQL/README.md

 # AzureSQL
+Sample code for working with Azure Sql.

+# Elastic Pool Database
-This repo is an area for templating code around any area of Azure SQL.
+This project is an area for templating code around Linking a newly Imported Database (from a BACPAC file) to an Elastic Pool.